cachly/bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+If this is a crash, please try to provide a crash log: https://help.cachly.com/article/115-how-can-i-send-a-crash-log

 **To Reproduce**
 Steps to reproduce the behavior: